krig/hawk-guide/installation.rst

 agents available for both libvirt and VirtualBox, and there is also a form of fencing which relies on shared storage called SBD [#sbd]_.

-To learn how to configure an actual fencing device for this cluster, see :doc:`stonith`.
+To learn how to configure an actual fencing device for this cluster and get rid of that warning, see :doc:`stonith`.

 .. rubric:: Footnotes
 .. [#vagrant] https://www.vagrantup.com/